daftclaud/my-11ty-website/src/pens/namiki-mt-fuji-wave.md

 The **Namiki Nippon Art Mt.
 Fuji and Wave** fountain pen is more than just a writing instrument; it's a fusion of art and functionality.
 Its intricate design, rooted in traditional Japanese artistry, combined with modern writing performance, makes it a prized possession for collectors and writing enthusiasts alike.

 Whether you're penning daily notes or adding to a cherished collection, this fountain pen offers a unique blend of cultural heritage and exceptional craftsmanship.

+Generously acquired by my dear friend Guille on his honeymoon in Japan.